Dilakshani/Intellipharm-v.1.0/readme.md

 Project description

-This is a simple application for fulfil the requirements of the assignment.This project has two versions
+This is a simple application for fulfill the requirements of the assignment.This project has two versions.

+Version 0.1.0
+This is a Vue application and this has been developed using modern development technologies.
+Such as Webpack,bootstrap, node modules and Docker.
+Please find the descriptive files about this system available in the 'readmes' folder.

 Version 0.1.1
-This is a vue application and this has been developed using modern development technologies.Such as Webpack,bootstrap,Docker.Please find the descriptive files about this system available in the 'readmes' folder.
+This application has been developed using PHP,MySQL,JQuery,Ajax and Bootstrap front-end framework.

-Version 0.1.2
-This is mostly done after the given time period.
-This is for generate charts/tables according to the rendered data.
+Please find the application here: https://github.com/Dilakshani/Intellipharm-v.1.1

 ## Installation